Stitched and Loose Cotton Mops

 Stitched and Loose Cotton Mops FAQs

-How do I do a general purpose mirror polish finish on stainless steel from a P800 grit finish?
+How do I acheive a general purpose mirror polish finish on stainless steel from a P800 grit finish?

 Step3 (if required): Loose cotton mop with the PV/102 (finishing compound) polishing soap.

-Tip: When changing polishing soap make sure all of the previous compound has been removed with our Vienna Chalk (PV/103) before moving to a new mop and the finer polish.
+Tip: When changing polishing soap make sure all of the previous compound has been removed with our Vienna Chalk (PV/103) before moving to a new mop for the finer polish.

 What is a stitched cotton mop?

-To create a stitched mop a set of discs of cotton are stacked in a pile of the correct thickness and then stitched together to create the strength and hardness required.
+To create a stitched mop, a set of cotton discs are stacked in a pile and stitched together to meet the strength and hardness required.

 The more tightly stitched the mop is, the harder, and therefore more aggressive it becomes.

-For a higher gloss finish it may then be necessary to use a loose leaf polishing mop withe deither the same or a finer polishing compound.
+For a higher gloss finish it may then be necessary to use a loose leaf polishing mop with either the same or a finer polishing compound.

 What is a Sisal polishing mop?